vpspeech/summerschool2024/index.md

 **A.** Lectures + Quizzes + Practicals + Learning Diary (August 12 - 16), total 3 ECTS <br />
 **B.** The A. part + individual project (Completed after the cource), total 5 ECTS <br />

-The course contains 5 days of lectures, hands on practicals, project work and learning diary.
+The course contains 5 days of lectures (quizzed), hands-on practicals in Google Colab, a learning diary and (optional) project work.
 The course will be assessed as pass/fail.
 Students who pass the course will receive a course certificate.

 ## Social Program